25 CONTENT FORMATS TO FILL YOUR MARKETING CALENDAR IN 2022

 The need to disseminate engaging content that cuts through the noise and holds your audience’s attention is higher than ever.
-And the short lifespan of social media posts means that the volume of content your company should be producing is also on the increase.

 2. Blog posts